Viiuska/Assignment4/README.md

 1. Create minimum two databases, one SQL and one NoSQL database.
 2. Have similar data in both databases (same relations, just different data entities).
-3. Edit 24.09.2024: Create a frontend that accesses both databases and can do the following:
+3. Create a frontend that accesses both databases and can do the following:
     1.Can print out data from both databases (separately as well as join tables from across the databases).
     2.Can insert data to both databases
     3.Can delete data from both databases